WWJD? Tell a story taken from everyday life that contained a parallel to the point he was trying to make.

 WWDD (what will Dave do)?
-I will try to tell a story taken from everyday life that contains a parallel to the point I am trying to make.
+I will try to tell a story taken from everyday life that contains a parallel with the point I am trying to make.

-Once I post this blog it will be time for my yearly neck procedure.
-I will be under sedation, this is important because the last time I was not totally sedated at one point in the procedure and the only way I can describe it is a knitting needle super-heated and electrified shoved under my skin from just above my shoulder blades to the base of my skull.
+Once I post this blog it will be time for the first of two neck procedures I have done every 6 months.
+I will be under sedation.
+This is important because a few years ago I was not totally sedated at one point in the procedure and the only way I can describe it is a knitting needle super-heated and electrified shoved under my skin from just above my shoulder blades to the base of my skull.
 You really didn’t need to know that but it never hurts to attempt to garner a little sympathy.
 Now that I have you cringing in your seat I want to say sorry.
 I didn’t want to make the procedure sound like nothing but at the same time this is a metaphor with life application, the focus shouldn’t be on me (you can still feel sorry for me if you want).

 Okay, enough feeling sorry for me.